hardscrabble/hardscrabble.github.io/_posts/2015-12-14-how-to-make-a-progress-bar-in-ruby.md

 ![barnyard]({{ site.baseurl }}img/2015-12-14-progress-barn.gif)

-I'll leave it as an exercise to reader how to write this one.
+I'll leave it as an exercise to the reader how to write this one.